 Skip to content Skip to sidebar Skip to footer

 Inorganic pigmented stain is a stain that uses a mixture of inorganic pigments to form its color.
-Inorganic pigments are made from mineral that are grounded to a certain subtlety.
-Minerals that have a certain delicacy is then mixed with a resin as a binder and then dissolved in a solvent to be used as stain.
+Inorganic pigments are made from minerals that are grounded to a certain subtlety.
+Minerals that have a certain delicacy are then mixed with a resin as a binder and then dissolved in a solvent to be used as stain.
 Some inorganic pigments are widely used in wood finishing industry are: titanium white, carbon black, chromate yellow, red oxide, burnt sienna, raw umber, van dyke brown, etc.

 • Pigmented wood stain (inorganic pigmented wood stain)